DavidMirror/AzureCloudConfig/README.md

 - Filebeat, Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat allows us to view logfiels as they are updated from each machine.
+- Filebeat allows us to view log files as they are updated from each machine.
 Metricbeat allows us to monitor system resources for each machine

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: